Art Haege

-Arthur T. Haege (September 29, 1937 – March 5, 2007) was an American gridiron football player and coach.
+Arthur T. Haege (September 29, 1937 – March 5, 2007) was an American football player and coach.
 He played college football at St. Ambrose and later had short stints in the American Football League (AFL) with the Boston Patriots, the United Football League (UFL) with the Chicago Bulls, and the Canadian Football League (CFL) with the Saskatchewan Roughriders.
 During his time in professional football, he began a coaching career.
 Haege later coached various teams at the high school, college, and professional arena football levels.

 Early life and education

 Haege was born on September 29, 1937, in Canton, Illinois.
 One of four children (three sons, one daughter) born to Bob (a former player at Notre Dame, who was dismissed after one season) and Kathleen Haege, he liked football from a young age.
 He grew up in Peoria, Illinois, and attended Spaulding Institute there, where he was a starter on the baseball and football teams.
 Haege played college football at St. Ambrose University, in Davenport, Iowa, from 1956 to 1959.
 He was a four-year letterman and played both offense and defense, as a tight end and defensive end.
 He also played punter, and was for two years the team's top receiver.
 As a senior, Haege was named the school's athlete of the year and was selected honorable mention Little All-America.
 He later became, in 1993, the first person to be inducted into their athletic hall of fame.

 While at St. Ambrose, Haege also won a regional Golden Gloves tournament and played a season of semi-professional baseball with the Holland Dutchmen.